sepideh-mofidifar/PhyloCOBRA/README.md

 <h3>License</h3>

-<p>PhyloMICOM is developed for non-commercial use and is provided as-is.
+<p>[1] PhyloMICOM is developed for non-commercial use and is provided as-is.
 Contributions are welcome and appreciated.
 For inquiries about collaborations or commercial usage and development, please contact us at <a href="mailto:s.mofidifar@gmail.com">s.mofidifar@gmail.com</a>.</p>

 <h3>Reference</h3>